simularium/simulariumio/file_format.md

       * visualization type
         * 1000 = default, rendered with PDB or mesh
         * 1001 = fiber, rendered as a line
+      * agent instance ID - integer number ID for this agent instance
       * agent type ID - integer number ID for the agent’s type.
 This is used to look up its display data (name and geometry)
       * position X, Y, Z - agent’s 3D position
       * rotation X, Y, Z - euler angles for agent’s orientation
-      * radius - the radius the agent occupies, used for drawing a sphere
+      * radius - the radius the agent occupies, used for drawing a sphere or for scaling other geometry representations
       * subpoints - the number of proceeding values that are extra data belonging to this agent, followed by a list of numerical data
         * for default type (1000), this is not used
           * ex: subpoints = 0